 'Sergio Leone' by Daniel Edwards: A brief biography of Leone from the Senses of Cinema site.

 Profile from Filmreference.com written by Stuart Kaminsky.
-Contains extensive list of books and article on Leone.
+Contains extensive list of books and articles on Leone.

 'Fistful of Leone' A site dedicated to Sergio Leone.